Redstone-D/starberry/starberry/readme.md

 # Just updated

 0.3.1: Enabled reading files from request, multiple file in a single input can also be handled.
+Now nested JSON is supported and you may use akari_json! to directly return a JSON object.
 (Bug fix) Now starberry run is enabled.
 Optimized form reading

 0.3.0: Akari template in use.
 You may call `akari_render!` to return a HttpResponse using the template system.
 Json response are also ready for use.
 You may parse a json using Object module, a json can be generated using `object!` macro.